V01dDweller/vim2html/README.md

 It just so happens that Vim comes bundled with a  plug-in, [2html.vim](https://github.com/vim/vim/blob/master/runtime/syntax/2html.vim), (See the [:TOhtml](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:TOhtml) command) which always generates html with a fixed width by using `<PRE>`.
 When combined with [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302) in a tiny bash script it solves the problem nicely.

-**This will overwrite files without warning, use at your own risk.**
+**This will overwrite files without warning, use at your own risk!**

 **Note:** This won't work without first installing [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302).